Major Preparation Course Descriptions

 Communication Studies M127: Animal Communication.
 (Same as Applied Linguistics CM127/CM292 and Anthropology M127) The evolution, functions, design, and diversity of animal communication systems, such as bird song, dolphin calls, whale song, primate social signals and human language.

-Communication Studies 128: Entertainment as Implicit Pedagogy.
+Communication Studies 128: Play and Entertainment.
 Entertainment is a significant component of both interpersonal and mass communication.
 This course examines the evolutionary history, cognitive mechanisms, and social dimensions of play and entertainment, as well as their possible pedagogical effects.

 Communication Studies 129: The Gaming Mind.
 Online computer games are becoming increasingly popular and technically sophisticated.
 This course explores various aspects of these games, focusing on what people learn from games, how they learn it, and whether the learning is potentially useful.